Home

 Super slow weight training has some adherents that follow it religiously.
 Others think it's a convenient way to focus on the movement and not on how much weight you lift.

-But… If you're really looking to start weight training safely and effectively right away, check out the 5 Day Beginner Weight Training Course!
+Weight training is one of the best methods of strength training!
+If you want to start weight training safely and effectively, with the best info, diet, and routines, check out the 5 Day Beginner Weight Training Course!

 - What is Super Slow Weight Lifting? -

 SuperSlow™ weight training was popularized in the 1980s by Ken Hutchins.
 Super slow weight training is, unsurprisingly, the practice of lifting weights really slowly.
-Lifts take 15 seconds to do, 10 seconds down and 5 seconds up.1
+Lifts take 15 seconds to do, 10 seconds down and 5 seconds up.[1]

 The emphasis is on lifting slowly, using correct form, and really feeling the weight as you lift it.
 And no cheating with momentum - ALL the work will be done by your muscles alone.